PowerDNS/pdns/docs/guides/algoroll.rst

 .. warning::

     For every mutation to your zone (so, every step except updating DS in the parent), make sure that your serial is bumped, so your secondaries pick up the changes too.
-    If you are using AXFR replication, this usually is as simple as ``pdnsutil zone increase-serial example.com``
+    If you are using AXFR replication, this usually is as simple as ``pdnsutil zone increase-serial example.com`` (``pdnsutil increase-serial example.com``
+    prior to version 5.0)

 Phase: initial
 --------------